 Please remember essential oils should always be used under the direction of a professional trained in the proper and safe use of essential oils.

-This is a 100% natural, anti-inflammatory herbal extract that targets and alleviates muscular pain.
+Arnica is a 100% natural, anti-inflammatory herbal extract that targets and alleviates muscular pain.
 The use of Arnica can reduce bruising, muscle tenderness, and spasms.
 Arnica is often used to ease conditions such as tendonitis, carpal tunnel, bruising, muscle strains and sprains.
 Learn more about the beneficial properties of Arnica here.SHOP ARNICA

-The oil from the Bergamot tree is extracted by simple pressure on the rind of the fruit which resembles a miniature orange.
-The extract is often used to treat urinary tract infections, depression and anxiety among many other ailments.
-In helping with mental states, Bergamot is a valuable oil for the aroma therapist as it is described as uplifting and relaxing making it very effective in massage oils as it helps lifts the spirits of the receiver and helps calm mental states.
+The oil from the Bergamot tree is extracted by putting pressure on the rind of the fruit.
+The Bergamot fruit resembles a miniature orange.
+Bergamot oil is often used to treat urinary tract infections, depression and anxiety among many other ailments.
+Bergamot has been described by aroma therapists as uplifting and relaxing.
+It is very effective in massage oils because it help lift the spirits of the receiver and helps calm mental states.

-Calendula oil is an anti-inflammatory and antibacterial oil which makes it an ideal healing ointment for cuts, burns, bruises, warts, aches and pains.
-Traditionally Calendula oil has been used for abdominal cramps and constipation, however it also has many cosmetic uses such as to be added to body wash to prevent acne, or applied to hair to add shine.
-Caution must be taken as it is not to be used during pregnancy.SHOP CALENDULA
+Calendula oil is an anti-inflammatory and antibacterial oil.
+It can be added to healing ointment for cuts, burns, bruises, warts, aches and pains.
+Traditionally, Calendula oil has been used for abdominal cramps and constipation, however it also has many cosmetic uses.
+Calendula oil can be added to body wash to prevent acne, or applied to hair to add shine.
+Caution: Do not use Calendula oil during pregnancy.SHOP CALENDULA

 Cedarwood is a powerful antiseptic commonly used for bronchial and urinary tract infections.
-It is also used in skincare as a mild astringent, and its antiseptic properties make it a valuable acne treatment.
-Caution must be taken as it is not to be used during pregnancy.SHOP CEDARWOOD
+It is also used in skincare as a mild astringent.
+The antiseptic properties of Cedarwood make it a valuable acne treatment.
+Caution: Do not use Cedarwood during pregnancy.SHOP CEDARWOOD

 Cinnamon Leaf Oil

-In aromatherapy Clary Sage is valuable in the treatment of asthma, as it relaxes the bronchial tubes and helps the anxiety and emotional tension often found in asthma sufferers.
-As it is warming and antispasmodic, it helps digestive problems, especially cramps or colicky pains.
-Gentle massage of the stomach and abdomen is comforting and offers relief.
+Clary Sage is a valuable treatment in aromatherapy for asthma.
+It has been found to relax the bronchial tubes and helps with the anxiety and emotional tension often found in asthma sufferers.
+The warming and antispasmodic properties help with digestive problems such as cramps or colicky pains.
+Gently massage Clary Sage on the stomach and abdomen for comfort and discomfort relief.
 Clary Sage is also traditionally used as an aphrodisiac.
 Caution: Do not use Clary Sage during pregnancy.SHOP CLARY SAGE OIL

-Useful in lymphatic massage, this is a valuable oil to treat fluid retention, cellulite and other conditions where toxins are not being effectively eliminated.SHOP GRAPEFRUIT
+Grapefruit oil is useful in lymphatic massage.
+It is a valuable oil to treat fluid retention, cellulite and other conditions where toxins are not being effectively eliminated.

 Lemon oil is also very effective against stress, insomnia and stomach issues.
 It is also a natural disinfectant and a great alternative to chemical cleaners.SHOP LEMON OIL

-This oil has a variety of therapeutic properties, however has too many hazards to be recommended as a general aromatherapy oil.
+This oil has a variety of therapeutic properties, however, has too many hazards to be recommended as a general aromatherapy oil.
 To be avoided during pregnancy, it can cause skin irritations and therefore should not be used in massage.
-For these reasons this oil is not available at Know Your Body Best.
+For these reasons, this oil is not available at Know Your Body Best.

 Patchouli has valuable uses for the treatment of skin disorders as it is anti-inflammatory and antiseptic in effect.
 It helps re-generate cells with fungicidal properties.
-Excellent for treating acne, tinea infections and some skin allergies.
-It is also helpful for all forms of depression, anxiety and stress related conditions.SHOP PATCHOULI OIL
+Excellent for treating acne, tinea infections, and some skin allergies.
+It is also helpful for all forms of depression, anxiety, and stress-related conditions.SHOP PATCHOULI OIL

 This oil stimulates the brain and causes wakefulness, not necessarily the properties needed before bedtime.
 Using it well diluted in massaging the stomach and abdomen in a clockwise motion can help relieve digestive upsets with its antispasmodic action on the smooth muscles.
 When used in steamers, it can cleanse and decongests the skin.
 Cold compresses of Peppermint applied to the forehead and temples relieve headaches.
 Peppermint should not be used if any homeopathic remedies are being taken and must be stored away from them as it affects these medications.SHOP PEPPERMINT OIL

 Considered one of the first essential oils distilled in ancient Persia and is also considered the Queen of Flowers in aromatherapy.
-It is used for treatment of any female disorders or their reproductive system.
+It is used for the treatment of any female disorders or their reproductive system.
 Rose oil has a positive effect on the uterus as it is cleansing, purifying and regulating.
-Most important are its effect on an emotional level as it is a gentle, but strong anti-depressant.
+Most important is its effect on an emotional level as it is a gentle, but strong anti-depressant.
 It has been long associated as an aphrodisiac as well as being very good in skincare.
-Rose oil may be used on all skin types especially dry, sensitive and aging skin.
+Rose oil may be used on all skin types, especially dry, sensitive and aging skin.
 Due to its astringent effects on the skin and circulation, it helps lower the redness caused by enlarged capillaries in the face.SHOP ROSE OIL

 Rosemary essential oil is used extensively in aromatherapy due to its versatility as a welcome aroma in so many popular combinations.
 The oil blends well with frankincense, lavender, clary sage, cedarwood, basil, thyme, citronella, lemongrass, elemi, geranium, chamomile, peppermint and cardamom.
 This is an excellent oil for tired, stiff and overworked muscles.
 A good analgesic, it is effectively used before training or competitive events.
 Rosemary oil should never be ingested and should not be used by pregnant, breastfeeding or nursing women, nor people with epilepsy.SHOP ROSEMARY

 Sandalwood is a very good pulmonary antiseptic and is good for dry, persistent and irritating coughs.
 It is one of the best essential oils for the treatment of chronic bronchitis and can be used for soothing sore throats.
-Sandalwood can be used for dry and dehydrated skins in warm compresses, but it also effective on oily skin with its antiseptic and slight astringent properties.
+Sandalwood can be used for dry and dehydrated skins in warm compresses, but it also effective on oily skin with its antiseptic and slightly astringent properties.
 It has held a longstanding reputation as an aphrodisiac and is used in many cosmetic preparations.SHOP SANDLEWOOD

 St. John’s Wort Oil